 The largest concentration for 90th Brigade graves was located in the base of the hollow close to Brick Point, fifty yards south of Valley Trench.
 The plot also included men sixteen members of the 18th KLR.
 There were seventeen 90th Brigade casualties, including a group of unknown Manchester Regiment graves.
 The Concentration Sheets show forty seven graves relocated to Dantzig Alley in 1919.

 D Company OC, Captain Stanley Kenworthy (17th MR) is recorded as being wounded near the German front line and died a short time later.
-His Service Record identifies Stanley’s burial 500 yards to the south east (close to the German front line) and it must be assumed this original grave was relocated to Vernon Street, before the Concentration party moved his remains to Dantzig Alley.
+His Service Record identifies Stanley’s burial 200 yards to the east (at the German front line Silesia Trench) and it must be assumed this original grave was relocated to Valley Trench, before the Concentration party moved his remains to Dantzig Alley.

 Captain Reginald Ford was the OC of A Company (17th MR) and he was also buried south of Valley Trench.
 Records show Reginald was wounded in the head and body by machine gun fire, while he was crossing the German front line and there is some evidence he died on 2nd July.
 The Newcastle Journal reported his Commanding Officer’s letter “He was killed while gallantly leading A Company of the Battalion into action.”